asdf072/blade-select-directive/README.md

 ## Installation
 Custom directives are currently (5.4) stored in the App\Providers\AppServiceProvider::boot() method.
 You can copy/paste them there.
+Make sure to include `use Illuminate\Support\Facades\Blade;` at the top of the file.